gersteinlab/PLIGHT/README.md

 We include examples of input SNP lists for both cases of (a) non-position-specific and (b) position-specific mutation rates.
 See the parameter descriptions above for explanations on how these two input files differ.

 ### Outputs
-We provide examples of the best-fit trajectories files produced by the algorithms, where each line represents the pointer from the best-fit pair of haplotypes at the previous query SNP to the corresponding best-fit pair(s) at the current query SNP.
+We provide an example of the best-fit trajectories files produced by the algorithms, where each line represents the pointer from the best-fit pair of haplotypes at the previous query SNP to the corresponding best-fit pair(s) at the current query SNP.
 Multiple possible best-fit pairs of haplotypes at the current query SNP are separated by semi-colons.
 The query SNPs are shown in reverse order as this is the manner in which the Viterbi algorithm identifies the optimal trajectories.

 ## References
 <a id="1">[1]</a>